putyourlightson/craft-elements-panel/README.md

 # Elements Panel Plugin

-A plugin for Craft CMS 3 that adds an Elements panel to the debug toolbar.
+A plugin for Craft CMS 3 that adds an Elements and an Eager-Loading panel to the debug toolbar.

 ![Elements Panel Screenshot](./docs/elements-panel-1.png)